Filippo-Venturini/asmd23-public-scafi/README.md

 ## Partition

-In the above code, a function for realize partitions is crafted:
+In the following code, a function for realize partitions is crafted:

 ```
 class Partition extends AggregateProgramSkeleton: